 It’s very difficult to pin down.
-I personally believe Jack Cole choreographed this number.
+I believe Jack Cole may have choreographed this number.
 There are so many Cole characteristics in it.
 The extreme tempo change at 01:22 alone is very characteristic of a Cole number.
 The little foot patter step that Grable and the chorines perform at 02:40 is Cole.
 This is not even to mention the half-naked men.

 But it’s also very easy to just enjoy “Diga Diga Do” and leave the detective work to me.
 You can dig it So do!